-A necessary step for providers in preparing for upcoming surgeries is checking their prospective patients’ list of medication allergies.
+A necessary step for providers in preparing for upcoming surgeries is checking their prospective patients’ list of medication allergies, like a penicillin allergy.
 Antibiotics, a key component of any surgical procedure, come under close scrutiny, as a patient’s allergic reaction to them on the operating table can be a potentially life-threatening event or lead to post-surgical problems.

 The target is penicillin, a group of mold-derived antibiotics that have been used to fight infections since World War II.
 More than 75 years later, penicillin is still an antibiotic staple, but there is an important catch: One recent study showed that patients with a penicillin allergy are more likely to develop a surgical-site infection than are those with no known allergy.
 An allergic reaction during surgery can lead to anaphylactic shock.

 But that catch has another catch.
 Another recent study concludes that while penicillin is the most commonly reported allergy in the United States – about 10 percent of patients – some 90 percent who report a penicillin allergy turn out to be able to tolerate penicillin-based antibiotic treatment.